These are better days What is the one thing you can do right now to find happiness?

 “Better Days” is one of Bruce Springsteen’s most underrated songs.

-A position I’m quite familiar with.
+A position I’m sure we’re both familiar with.

 Yet as the song continues, a rock transformation happens.
 He acknowledges that every “fool’s got a reason for feelin’ sorry for himself.”